on 07-15-2022 02:02 PM - edited on 04-04-2023 09:49 AM by Jane

 Strava is a global community with millions of members.
 Each one of you has valuable feedback on how to improve Strava.
 We love hearing from you and will do what we can to surface hot topics and trends to our product teams.
-However, our roadmaps and team resources are set far in advance.
-As such, our ability to accommodate feedback is constrained.
-There are many more of you than there are of us so we can only take the best and most popular ideas for initial consideration.
-So make them the best they can be by following these guidelines & voting on your favorites to increase their popularity.
+Our roadmaps and team resources are set far in advance, as such, our ability to accommodate feedback is constrained.
+There are many more of you than there are of us so we can only take the best and most popular ideas for initial consideration, so make them the best they can be by following these guidelines & voting on your favorites to increase their popularity.

 Ideally, we would take great pleasure in implementing all of the most popular ideas.
 Realistically, there may be various reasons that prevent us from including them, and we ask that you bear that in mind if your suggestions don’t make it into our roadmaps.

-🔎 Hot tip: Try using relevant keywords when performing a search.
+🔎 Hot tip: Try using relevant keywords when coming up with a subject.
 For example, if you have an idea around 'making it possible to automatically assign gear to a specific sport type' enter just a few keywords, like “assign gear sport type".
 You can still polish the subject text afterwards.

 Bad example ✘: